 It sounds fairly cut and dried, but as per usual - all is not well.

-Through unfortunate circumstances due to the characters' non-consideration of other outcomes to their actions, The Return of the Native is a tale that reflects the inability of human nature to change to do the right thing, ending in tragic consequences for all involved.
+Through unfortunate circumstances - due to the characters' non-consideration of the outcomes - The Return of the Native is a tale that reflects the inability of human nature to change to do the right thing, ending in tragic consequences for all involved.

 Along with clever narrative techniques, another method that Hardy uses for moving the plot of The Return of the Native along is the diversity of the characters in the novel.
 From all walks of life, they all contribute to the cumulative tragedies as the story unfolds.